 Defined Term Definition external environment, fails to support the delivery of commitments, plans or objectives, and/or does not meet legal or regulatory requirements.
 Target risk Target risk provides an indication of whether following existing or planned mitigating actions that the resulting risk status will be within acceptable levels for the organisation or if there is a desire to reduce the risk further and that additional work will likely be required beyond that already in place or planned.
-Uncertainty Uncertainty is a state of being that involves a deficiency of information and lead
+Uncertainty Uncertainty is a state of being that involves a deficiency of information and leads to inadequate or incomplete knowledge or understanding.
+In the context of risk management, uncertainty exists whenever your knowledge or understanding of an event, consequence, or likelihood is inadequate or incomplete.